Sunday, July 23, 2006

 So much for "private seaside houses," my brother’s in-laws decided they'd have to enjoy the summer on a real beach.
 Their wide search had considered high-end ones with the works on water as well as on land.
 I learned the summer version of the word "opportunistic": in those high-end resorts, everything, and I mean everything that you might need and want while there, from bed sheets to badminton rackets, was for rent.
 Thus apart from the ten thousand-plus peso main fee, the resorts were raking in additional income per night or per hour.
 Oh well, I guess that's how it would have to be to survive in the tourism industry.
 Besides, we could take care of our logistical needs to avoid the additional fees.

 In the end, our beach experience was banal as banal can be.
 We settled for one of those resorts that dot the beach-side boulevard along Nasugbu, Batangas.
-The resort was obviously not high-end, but at least it won't charge additional fees.
-We were booked for the Holy Week(end).

 Other parts of the series: